"None Of It Made Sense": Martin O'Malley's Long Year After Running For President

 The remark, if not literal, was serious — an urge rooted in part in what friends have described as a genuine belief, affirmed by others along the way, that he could do the job.
 (It was Bill Clinton, in 2002, who wrote to say, “I won’t be surprised if you go all the way.”)

-There was also the memory of the 1984 race, he took a leave from college at 19 to volunteer for Gary Hart, watching him start as an asterisk in the polls and almost pull off an upset.
+There was also the memory of the 1984 race.
+He took a leave from college at 19 to volunteer for Gary Hart, watching him start as an asterisk in the polls and almost pull off an upset.
 But unlike Hart in New Hampshire, O’Malley’s moment in Iowa never came.
 (Sanders, it turned out, had the moment.)
 Despite spending the most time, staff, and money there, it was hardly enough.
 He had just one organizer in Polk County, the state’s largest voting block, an operative in Iowa at the time said.
 Clinton, by comparison, had 25.

 On his trip there last weekend, his third since the election, O’Malley slid back into the rhythms of a candidate, greeting crowds of 40 or so people at most of his events.

 He railed against bills moving through the Republican-led state legislature, hand-delivered a check to a state senate candidate, and talked up the winners of Iowa’s two special elections earlier, Jim Lykam (“I don’t just ‘like him,’ I love him!”) and Monica Kurth.
 O’Malley campaigned for both, a move that has drawn appreciation along with some gentle ribbing from state Democrats.
-Before speaking at a Lions Club in Johnston, state Senator Rob Hogg and a few others cracked jokes about whether O’Malley was trying to run “for president or governor” — which is to say governor of Iowa.
+Before speaking at a Lions Club in Johnston, State Senator Rob Hogg and a few others cracked jokes about whether O’Malley was trying to run “for president or governor” — which is to say governor of Iowa.

 While party leaders and grassroots activists focus on opposing Trump, O’Malley’s recent efforts make him one of the few Democrats focused more on trying to draw national attention and money to state and local candidates — and to articulate “who we are as Democrats,” as he said in Johnston — than on combating the new administration.